Secondary Concerns

 Campaign sign in NYC

 Today we saw/heard “Ainadamar,” a dramatization of Lorca’s life and work in flamenco opera form at the Metropolitan.
-The poet-playwright was assassinated by fascist forces at the start of the Spanish Civil War because of his socialist politics and homosexuality.
+The poet-playwright was assassinated by fascist forces during the Spanish Civil War because of his socialist politics and homosexuality.

 I resisted looking down at the translations and let myself get swept away by the modern pageantry.
 The man who played Franco, or someone like him, sang in a Saeta voice as if he was petitioning the Virgin Mary on Semana Santa.
 Of Lorca he sang, “He has done more harm with his pen than others with their pistols.
 “He is a faggot and a communist.”